-Hi, I am a data-driven, iterative, human-centered designer and researcher.
+Hi, I am a human-centered designer + Researcher.

-I am deeply motivated to understand the human social psychological experience from an empathetic perspective and to leverage those insights to build products that users love.
+I am deeply motivated to continue to understand the emotional and psychological experience of humans and their relationships with technology to build digital and hardware products that delight users.

-My background in media production and design thinking helps me provide user experience insights that strategically inform product design.
+My background in media production, digital and physical product design, and design-thinking helps me provide user experience insights that strategically inform the development of great products.

 To learn more about my experience check out my resumé and LinkedIn page.
-You can also take a look at my recent Medium articles on design strategies for delightful, humorous, and playful engagements with technology, of which I am a subject matter expert.
+The Pittsburgh City Paper recently wrote a great cover story on my femme-forward technology design work, which give a great glimpse into my workflow.
+You can also take a look at my Medium articles on design strategies for delightful, humorous, and playful engagements with technology, of which I am a subject matter expert.

 say hi : email@example.com